Schools’ Mental Health Ambassadors

 About the programme

-Funded by Health Education England (HEE) and supported by the Department for Education (DfE), Associate Development Solutions (ADS) and the Midlands Young Advisors will be conducting a pilot programme designed to train students to become Mental Health Ambassadors (MHAs) within their schools.
+Associate Development Solutions (ADS) and the Midlands Young Advisors will be conducting an NHS England-funded pilot programme, designed to train students to become Mental Health Ambassadors (MHAs) within their schools.

 Eligibility and selection criteria